 in inactive status.

 Capt.
-Daley holds a current FAA Airline Transport
+Daley holds an FAA Airline Transport

-(ATP) license with ratings for Learjet
+(ATP) license with captain ratings for Learjet

 and Boeing-737.
 His instructor license